Model-Based Reinforcement Learning with Isolated Imaginations: Method

 \subsubsection{Training Collapse and Min-Max Variance Constraints}

 Despite modeling inverse dynamics, for the original Iso-Dream, we find that it is still challenging for the world model to isolate controllable and noncontrollable dynamics.
 We observed in the preliminary experiments that the disentanglement results were unstable over multiple runs of world model training, and that the action-conditioned branch occasionally learned mismatched representations of noncontrollable state transitions.
 An example is shown in \fig{fig:collapse}.
 It implies that most useful information may collapse into the action-conditioned branch while the action-free branch learns almost nothing, which we call ``\textit{training collapse}''.
-This phenomenon occurs because the training objective of inverse dynamics cannot guarantee to completely exclude action-independent state transitions, especially when the action-conditioned network branch has a strong dynamics modeling capacity.
+This phenomenon arises due to the inherent limitations of the training objective in inverse dynamics, which may not always ensure the complete exclusion of action-independent state transitions, particularly when the action-conditioned network branch possesses a strong capacity for modeling dynamics.

 To keep the state transition branches from training collapse, we propose the \textit{min-max variance constraints}, whose key idea is to (i) maximize the diversity of outcomes in the action-conditioned branch given distinct action inputs and (ii) minimize the diversity of outcomes in the action-free branch under similar conditions.
 To this end, unlike in the original Iso-Dream, we make the action-free branch also aware of the action signal during the world model learning process.
 But for behavior learning and policy deployment, we simply set the input action to $0$-values.